MicahParks/WiGoLE/README.md

 6. Handle any errors.
 7. Use the API call's response.

+## Contributing
+If you'd like to contribute to the project?
+Have a feature request?
+Feel free to create an issue or submit a pull request!

 ## TO DO
 * Get guidance on how to implement `api/file/*`
 * Add an anonymous user so that API calls can be performed without login (most require login).